majdbar321/Humor-Detection-Colbert/README.md

 2. Open `training.ipynb` to train the model using the extracted embeddings.

 These notebooks provide step-by-step instructions and are ideal for understanding the process and making adjustments interactively.
+Paths have to be specified and set before running the code in the notebooks.